igu1nho/igu1nho/README.md

 - 🎓 Degree in Computer Engineering
 - 📱 Working as a Back-End Engineer
-- 🎯 Looking to learn more about Python, Database and IA.
+- 🎯 Looking to learn more about Python, Data Science, Database and IA.

 <div align="center">
   <a href="https://github.com/igu1nho">